scalgary/auto-booking/README.md

 - use of cron
 - use selenium

-Run code to book me to play Pickleball
+Code to book me to play Pickleball
+Very interesting playground for Git Actions usage